labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-record-animation-frames/step1.md

-# Record Animation Frames
+# Guide to Record Animation Frames

+To record animation frames, follow the steps below:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Invokes the provided callback on each animation frame.
+2. Use recursion to invoke the provided callback on each animation frame.

-- Use recursion.
-- Provided that `running` is `true`, continue invoking `Window.requestAnimationFrame()` which invokes the provided callback.
+3. If `running` is `true`, continue invoking `Window.requestAnimationFrame()`, which invokes the provided callback.
-- Return an object with two methods `start` and `stop` to allow manual control of the recording.
+4. To allow manual control of the recording, return an object with two methods `start` and `stop`.
-- Omit the second argument, `autoStart`, to implicitly call `start` when the function is invoked.
+5. Omit the second argument, `autoStart`, to implicitly call `start` when the function is invoked.

+Use the following code to record animation frames:

 ```js
 const recordAnimationFrames = (callback, autoStart = true) => {